SublimeText/UnitTesting/README.md

 Tests can be written using the Deferrable testcase, such that you are able to run sublime commands from your test cases and yield control to sublime text runtime and continue the execution later.
 Would be useful to test asynchronous codes.

-An example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/deferred).

-PS: this idea was inspired by [Plugin UnitTest Harness](https://bitbucket.org/klorenz/sublimepluginunittestharness).
+The idea was inspired by [Plugin UnitTest Harness](https://bitbucket.org/klorenz/sublimepluginunittestharness).

 [DeferrableTestCase][1] is used to write the test cases.
 They are executed by